White House announces US diplomatic boycott of 2022 Winter Olympics in Beijing - KESQ

 White House announces US diplomatic boycott of 2022 Winter Olympics in Beijing

+US athletes will still be allowed to compete in the Olympics, but the administration will not be sending government officials to the games.
+The same policy applies for the Paralympic Games, which are also taking place in Beijing.

-Psaki said the administration was sending a “clear message” that the human rights abuses in China mean there cannot be “business as usual.”
+The White House is looking to send a “clear message” that the human rights abuses in China mean there cannot be “business as usual,” Psaki told reporters at a White House briefing.

-“The Biden administration will not send any diplomatic or official representation to the Beijing 2022 Winter Olympics and Paralympics games given the PRC’s ongoing genocide and crimes against humanity in Xinjiang,” Psaki said in the press briefing Monday.
+The move marks an escalation of pressure by the US on China over allegations of forced labor and human rights abuses in China’s western region of Xinjiang, particularly against the Uyghur population and other ethnic and religious minority groups.

+President Joe Biden told reporters last month he was weighing a diplomatic boycott as Democratic and Republican lawmakers, including House Speaker Nancy Pelosi, advocated for one in protest of China’s human rights abuses.

-Psaki added that Team USA has the administration’s “full support” but that the administration would not be “contributing to the fanfare of the game.”
+The athletes that will make up Team USA have the administration’s “full support,” Psaki said, but she added the administration would not be “contributing to the fanfare of the games.”

 “US diplomatic or official representation would treat these games as business as usual in the face of the PRC’s egregious human rights abuses and atrocities in Xinjiang, and we simply can’t do that,” Psaki said.